 Gridlines are the horizontal lines between rows and the vertical lines between columns.
-When gridlines are selected, you can use the Grids tab of the Modify dialog box (Windows) or the Home/Classic tab of the Measurements palette to specify line style, width, color, gap color, shades, and opacities.
+When gridlines are selected, you can use the Home and Table tabs of the Measurements palette to specify line style, width, color, gap color, shades, and opacities.

-- 1 To format gridlines, first select them as follows: - For an individual gridline, click the gridline with the Text Content tool T. - For multiple gridlines, Shift+click each gridline. - For the entire table, all horizontal gridlines, or all vertical gridlines, select the table with the Item tool �.
-Then you can specify a selection in the Modify dialog box. - Choose an option from the Select submenu of the Table menu: Horizontal Grids, Vertical Grids, Border, or All Grids. - 2 Once the appropriate gridlines are selected, on Windows, choose Item > Modify, and then click the Grid tab.
+- 1. To format gridlines, first select them as follows: - For an individual gridline, click the gridline with the Text Content tool . - For multiple gridlines, Shift+click each gridline. - For the entire table, all horizontal gridlines, or all vertical gridlines, select the table with the Item tool . - Choose an option from the Select submenu of the Table menu: Horizontal Grids, Vertical Grids, Border, or All Grids. - 2.
+Once the appropriate gridlines are selected, go to the Home or Table tab in the Measurements palette..

-The Grid tab of the Modify dialog box
+The Table tab of the Measurements palette.